Flu vaccines for 50-64 years olds not in an at-risk group

 Our CQC report, Sept 2016

-We were inspected by the CQC in June, and they have just finalised our report.
+We were inspected by the CQC in June 2016.
 Our overall rating was "Good", but they rated us as requiring improvement where the safety of our services was concerned, because they found some out-of-date drugs in our drugs cupboard and we hadn't completed our Infection Control Audit (both of these things have since been rectified).
 If you would like to see the full report, you can download it by clicking below.

 Privacy and Data Protection